insdaguirre/RecycLens/README.md

 ### API errors

 - Verify your OpenAI API key is valid and has credits
-- Check that you have access to Vision API (GPT-4o) and Responses API (GPT-4o with web search)
+- Check that you have access to Responses API (GPT-4.1) with image support and web search tool
 - Review server logs for detailed error messages
 - Ensure your OpenAI account has access to the web search tool